djangify/our-spot/README.md

 ## Project Objectives and Outcomes

 <details>
 Our Spot is a web application made using Django.
 It's main aim is to provide a space where people can go to share their favourite places around the world.
 Places they go to for fun with friends/loved ones or for peace and space away from the world.
 By sharing individually we collectively build a resource of wonderful spaces to enjoy at a local and global level.
-As well as sharing the site also provides an opportunity to connect with other members and fosters friendship.
+As well as sharing photos, the site will also provide an opportunity to connect with other members and fosters friendship.

 The key objectives of the project include: